 The college provides signage on main campus to inform people of the policy.
 Signs and ashcans are placed at the main pedestrian entrances to campus.
 A map showing the designated smoking and tobacco use areas is available from Campus Operations or on our main campus map

 Through Opportunity Pathways, Washington State provides a variety of financial aid programs to help students and their families pay for college.
 Pursuant to RCW 28B.15.0681, the approximate level of state support received by students is being provided to the colleges for your use.

 The following table indicates average state support by tuition category for students attending community and technical colleges for the academic year 2013-2014.

 |Total instructional cost per FTE student||$6,282||$6,282|

 The following table indicates the amount of state supported financial aid including that provided from the local institutional financial aid fund (3½ percent).

 * Includes State Work Study, State Need Grant, and all other financial aid programs administered by the WSAC, and SBCTC administered programs: Opportunity Grants and Worker Retraining Financial Aid.

-** State and Institutional financial aid is not available to nonresidents.
+** State and Institutional financial aid is not available to nonresident students.

 Note: Data source provided by the State Board for Community and Technical Colleges is available upon request.